|

 results they achieved could never be denigrated:

-They were loyal, coura
+They were loyal, courageous, and well-disciplined.

 As General Grant said, they were the equal of any troops